chiraggoyel98/LoginPage/README.md

 - [React](https://reactjs.org) and [React Router](https://reacttraining.com/react-router/) for frontend
 - [Express](http://expressjs.com/) and [Node](https://nodejs.org/en/) for the backend
 - [MongoDB](https://www.mongodb.com/) for the database
+- [Email JS](https://www.emailjs.com/) for sending the mail on behalf of user

 ## Quick Start